MAP

 Loading ...

 Additionally, as Earth warms much of the excess heat is being absorbed by the ocean causing an increase in sea surface temperatures.
 The National Oceanic and Atmospheric Administration (NOAA) has collected data showing the ocean has warmed approximately 0.13℃ (0.234℉) every 10 years over the last century.
 This can change the range of marine organisms and bleach corals.
 It also impacts the amount of water vapor available to weather systems increasing the chances for more severe and stronger events.
-Warmer waters can even change the trajectory of a storm, flooding unprepared places and causing droughts in other locations.
+Warmer waters can even change the of a storm, flooding unprepared places and causing in other locations.

 Media Credits